-It looks great and it should be cheap too.
+It looks great and is definitely a retro option.
 Of course we love the Kodak Printomatic instant camera.

 If there’s a familiarity about it, that’s perhaps because it was designed by the same people behind the equally cool Polaroid Snap.
 But this isn’t exactly the same camera.
-Just similar.
+Just similar and with slightly different functionality if you dig deep.